 This functionality is enabled by default.
 To turn it off add the following to the broker.xml configuration.

 '''

 <wildcard-addresses>

-<routing-enabled>
+<routing-enabled>false</routing-enabled>

 </wildcard-addresses>

 '''

 For more information on the wild card syntax and how to configure it, take a look at wildcard syntax chapter, also see the topic hierarchy example in the examples.